TrevorDArcyEvans/WordPlay/README.md

 A simulator was built [Game.c](https://github.com/seanmunson/WordPlay/blob/main/WordPlay/Game.cs) and a base class [Player.c](https://github.com/seanmunson/WordPlay/blob/main/WordPlay/Players/Player.cs) to interact with the game.
 These established a baseline for 'bad guessing' players who establish the framework for analysis.
 Word selection and word guessing both come from the same pool of words presently.

 ## Bot types :
-- Player ([player.c](https://github.com/seanmunson/WordPlay/blob/main/WordPlay/Players/Player.cs)) : Basic implementation.
+- Player ([player.cs](https://github.com/seanmunson/WordPlay/blob/main/WordPlay/Players/Player.cs)) : Basic implementation.
 Randomly guesses words.
-- Dopey ([Dopey.c](https://github.com/seanmunson/WordPlay/blob/main/WordPlay/Players/Dopey.cs)) : Randomly guesses words, but doesn't repeat.
+- Dopey ([Dopey.cs](https://github.com/seanmunson/WordPlay/blob/main/WordPlay/Players/Dopey.cs)) : Randomly guesses words, but doesn't repeat.
-- Dreamy ([Dreamy.c](https://github.com/seanmunson/WordPlay/blob/main/WordPlay/Players/Dreamy.cs)) : When a letter is reported absent from the solution, dreamy won't guess words containing that letter (negative selection)
+- Dreamy ([Dreamy.cs](https://github.com/seanmunson/WordPlay/blob/main/WordPlay/Players/Dreamy.cs)) : When a letter is reported absent from the solution, dreamy won't guess words containing that letter (negative selection)
-- Thoughtful ([Thoughtful.c](https://github.com/seanmunson/WordPlay/blob/main/WordPlay/Players/Thoughtful.cs)) : Dreamy + When a letter is reported in a location, thoughtful won't guess words without that letter at that position (positive selection)
+- Thoughtful ([Thoughtful.cs](https://github.com/seanmunson/WordPlay/blob/main/WordPlay/Players/Thoughtful.cs)) : Dreamy + When a letter is reported in a location, thoughtful won't guess words without that letter at that position (positive selection)
-- Sage ([Sage.c](https://github.com/seanmunson/WordPlay/blob/main/WordPlay/Players/Sage.cs)) : Thoughtful + When a letter is reported, but not at a location, Sage won't guess words having that letter in that position (partial selection)
+- Sage ([Sage.cs](https://github.com/seanmunson/WordPlay/blob/main/WordPlay/Players/Sage.cs)) : Thoughtful + When a letter is reported, but not at a location, Sage won't guess words having that letter in that position (partial selection)
-- Picky ([Picky.c](https://github.com/seanmunson/WordPlay/blob/main/WordPlay/Players/Picky.cs)) : Sage + A pre-selected set of candidate guesses (simulating people with 'favorite starting words')
+- Picky ([Picky.cs](https://github.com/seanmunson/WordPlay/blob/main/WordPlay/Players/Picky.cs)) : Sage + A pre-selected set of candidate guesses (simulating people with 'favorite starting words')
+- Freaky ([Freaky.cs](https://github.com/seanmunson/WordPlay/blob/main/WordPlay/Players/Freaky.cs) : Sage + Each step, it determines the most common letter in the dictionary and then ensures that the guess includes that letter. _note: This tends to get stuck with non-removed values like vowels_
+- DoubleFreak ([DoubleFreak.cs](https://github.com/seanmunson/WordPlay/blob/main/WordPlay/Players/DoubleFreak.cs) : Sage + in each step, it evaluates every word in the list and assigns a weight based on the popularity of the letter, then choosing the highest-ranked word.

 ## ToDo: